 The “Egg Song”

 Central to the process of hens laying eggs is the song that they sing when they do.
-While it can be argued whether it qualifies as a “song”, hens do make a very loud screeching noise as they lay eggs.
-This is called the “Egg Song”.
+While it can be argued whether it qualifies as a “song,” hens make a loud screeching noise as they lay eggs.
+This is called the “Egg Song.”

 There are many possible explanations for why hens cackle when they are laying eggs, and these include:

 They’re announcing their location to the rest of the flock.
-A common reason for why hens sing the Egg Song when they’re in lay is because they want to announce where they are, in relation to the rest of the flock.
+A common reason why hens sing the Egg Song when they’re inlay is that they want to announce where they are to the rest of the flock.

-In the wild, hens may wander off to lay eggs and cackling loudly is a good way of calling out to other chickens.
-Additionally, it can send a signal to other hens about where the nest is, as hens tend to build communal nests.
+In the wild, hens may wander off to lay eggs, and the noise they make could serve as an unintentional signal to other chickens of their location.
+Additionally, it can signal other hens about where the nest is, as hens tend to build communal nests.

 They’re trying to distract predators.
 Another potential explanation is that the Egg Song acts as a distraction from potential predators.
 While it is loud, the sound can fool other animals and even humans as to the exact location where it’s coming from.